(c. 1835 - 1862)

 Unit: 27th Indiana Infantry

-From Bloomington, he was commissioned Captain of Company F, 27th Indiana Infantry on 30 August 1861.
+A 26 year old railroad conductor from Bloomington, he was commissioned Captain of Company F, 27th Indiana Infantry on 30 August 1861.
+He was 6 feet, four and one half inches tall.
 He was wounded in action at Winchester, VA on 25 May 1862.

 On the Campaign

 He was mortally wounded in action at Antietam on 17 September 1862 ...

 ... later in the day, when the exposure was considerable from overshots ...
 The circumstances attending it were an illustration, both of the curious way casualties may come in battle and of their curious effects.
 The Captain had passed through the extreme exposure of the morning untouched.
 It is not unreasonable to suppose that many bullets were then fired at him directly, at short range, without any of them hitting him; but now he falls by a stray bullet, not fired at him at all.